 Class 44-E-SE 5/23/1944 2nd Lt.
 01014831 Alton, IL

 Among the family and friends laid to rest in the Alton, Illinois, town cemetery, war heroes and brothers George and Arnold Cisco hold a unique distinction, tucked away unnoticed for decades.
 They both served in World War II as part of the famed Tuskegee Airmen, our nation’s first black military pilots and their support personnel.
+After all these years, members of the Alton community have ensured that their service – and the mark it left on history – will be honored and remembered for future generations.

 Tragically, at age 26, George was killed in a training accident before he ever served overseas, and was the first person of color from Jersey County to lose his life in the war effort.
 During a routine training mission on August 16, 1944, George’s aircraft was on the runway at an airfield in Walterboro, South Carolina, when it was struck by another plane coming in for a landing.
 He left behind his wife, Clara Beatrice, and their infant daughter, Donna.